Ritesh0100/DSND/Disaster_Response_Pipeline/README.md

+# Disaster Response Pipeline Project

 This project is a part of Udacity Data Science Nanodegree.

-# Disaster Response Pipeline Project

-### Instructions:
+Often during and after a disaster strikes, it is not easy to classify a response as legit or fake, and it comes on the way of quick help.
+Better classification of responses can help in faster aid and rescue.
+An efficient and user friendly app can be very crucial at these times.

+### Instructions to run this project:
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database